MicrosoftDocs/power-platform/power-platform/developer/cli-create-package.md

 Depending on your Visual Studio solution configuration, when you open the Visual Studio project in Visual Studio and build it, a NuGet package is generated for the project in the `bin\Debug` or `bin\Release` folder.
 Each time you build your project, this NuGet package is updated.
 The NuGet package is the file you upload using the Plug-in Registration tool.

-## Add a dependent assembly using NuGet
+## Add a dependent assembly to your project

-You can add a NuGet Package to your Visual Studio project as you normally do.
-After you build the project, you should find the assembly in the NuGet package.
+You can add a NuGet package to your Visual Studio plug-in project as you normally do.
+After you build the project, you should find the dependent assembly in the NuGet plug-in package.

 You can use [NuGet Package Explorer](https://www.microsoft.com/p/nuget-package-explorer/9wzdncrdmdm3) to examine the NuGet package.

-## Add a dependent assembly without using NuGet
+### Add a dependent assembly without using NuGet

 If you have an assembly that isn't distributed as a NuGet package, you can add it to your project as you normally do.
 In **Solution Explorer**, right-click **Dependencies** and choose **Add Assembly Reference...**.
 Select the assembly you want to add.